auth0-samples/auth0-sso-sample/README.md

 127.0.0.1 app3.com
 ````

-Once that's done, just run all 3 applications (See specific instructions on each README) and go to `app1.com:3000` to start using the applications :).
+Once that's done, just run all 3 applications (See specific instructions on each README) and go to [`app1.com:3000`](http://app1.com:3000) to start using the applications :).

+## Learning

+To learn more about how this 3 apps work with SSO, please read the [SSO article](https://docs.auth0.com/sso/single-sign-on) from our docs.